 Working all the time without any rest can make anyone tired.
 You want to keep your motivation high and keep the enthusiasm going, even if you work at home.
-Therefore, you should consider how the workspace is designed and focus on ways to Feng Shui your office desk.
+Therefore, you should consider how the workspace is designed and focus on ways to Feng Shui your desk.
 There are plenty of options, and we’re going to discuss them in-depth.

 The first step to Feng Shui your work desk is to figure out what you want on it.
 You’re going to need a laptop at the very least.
 However, you may choose to use a computer tower and monitor.
 Others may want a second monitor, an ergonomic keyboard, and a separate mouse.
 This all takes up space, but it’s possible to work them all into the flow of your desk.

 You’ve also got to consider what desk and chair you want, as this can affect the flow of the space.
-To Feng Shui your office desk, head over to Autonomous to find out what looks stylish and is suitable for your needs.
+To Feng Shui your desk, head over to Autonomous to find out what looks stylish and is suitable for your needs.

 Desks come in all shapes and sizes.
-Before you can think about the Feng Shui desk placement, you’ve got to figure out which desk shape works for you and your home office.
+Before you can think about the Feng Shui desk direction and placement, you’ve got to figure out which desk shape works for you and your home office.
 The goal here is to focus on the optimal or neutral reach zone.
 This area is what you can grab with a sweep of your forearm when the upper arm stays at the side.
 In effect, you’re not over-reaching to grab something on the desk.

 With just a press of a button, you can raise the desk to your standing height.
 The quiet motor ensures that you can be on the phone while you move it.
 In fact, it’s designed so that you don’t have to be distracted just because you want to stand and work.